Communist League (UK, 1988)

 The Communist League is a British political party that was formed by a group of members expelled in 1988 from Socialist Action.
-Those members had joined the American Socialist Workers Party's Pathfinder tendency.
+Those members had joined the U.S. Socialist Workers Party's Pathfinder tendency.
 It maintained a bookshop in London, originally in The Cut, then Bethnal Green Road.
 It now operates a web/mail order service from Seven Sisters for Pathfinder publications.
-The League's members sell The Militant, the paper of the American Socialist Workers Party.
-The group claims that many of its members work in the meat-packing industry.
+The League's members distribute The Militant, the paper of the U.S. Socialist Workers Party.
+In 2007, an article in The Militant claimed that the group had members who work in the meat-packing industry.

 Electoral history

+The League contested two seats in the 1992 UK General Election.

-Two Communist League candidates stood in the 2005 general election; one ran in Bethnal Green and Bow polling 38 votes, the seat which was gained by George Galloway for Respect.
+Two Communist League candidates stood in the 2005 UK general election; one ran in Bethnal Green and Bow polling 38 votes, the seat which was gained by George Galloway for the Respect Party.
 In the 2008 London Assembly election, Julie Crawford stood in the City and East constituency and polled 701 votes, 0.3% of the popular vote, coming 12th and last among the candidates.
-In the 2010 general election, the Communist League stood Caroline Bellamy in Edinburgh South West (48 votes) and Paul Davies in Hackney South and Shoreditch (110 votes).
+In the 2010 UK general election, the Communist League stood Caroline Bellamy in Edinburgh South West (48 votes) and Paul Davies in Hackney South and Shoreditch (110 votes).
 Peter Clifford stood in Manchester Central in 2012, gaining 64 votes.
 In the 2012 London Assembly election, Paul Davies stood in the City and East constituency and increased the vote to 1,108 (0.6) coming last out of eight candidates.

-For the 2015 general elections, the Communist League stood two parliamentary candidates – in London and Manchester – and two other candidates for Manchester City Council.
+For the 2015 UK general election, the Communist League stood two parliamentary candidates (in London and Manchester) and two other candidates for Manchester City Council.
 Peter Clifford withdrew his candidacy in the Greater Manchester mayoral election, due to take place 4 May 2017, citing the cost of the deposit.
-He stood instead in the 2017 general election for the constituency of Manchester Gorton, gaining 27 votes, equating to approximately 0.1% of the vote.
+He stood instead in the 2017 UK general election for the constituency of Manchester Gorton, gaining 27 votes, equating to approximately 0.1% of the vote.
 Andrés Mendoza also stood as a Communist League candidate in the Islington North constituency for the 2017 election, receiving 7 votes.